Depression and Mesothelioma

-Much of a patient’s anxiety and depression can be attributed to concerns about the illness itself, their symptoms, their concerns about their loved ones, and their overall belief about life’s meanings and death.
-Patients do not want to feel that they are burdening their loved ones, or may be concerned about what will happen to them after they are gone.
+A patient’s anxiety and depression arises mainly from concerns about the illness itself, its symptoms, concerns about loved ones, and overall belief about life’s meaning and death.
+Patients do not want to burden their loved ones, or may worry about what will happen to them after they die.
 Other patients may find themselves feeling depressed if they do not have a strong support system.

 Signs of Depression

 Depression that requires treatment is more than a short-term feeling of sadness.
-Depression is persistent and someone struggling with cannot simply cheer up or get over it.
-In fact, the person with depression may not even realize that they are suffering with this condition.
+Depression is persistent and someone struggling with it cannot simply cheer up or get over it.
+In fact, the person with depression may not even realize that they are suffering from it.
 As a cancer patient or the loved one of someone diagnosed with mesothelioma, it is important to understand the signs of depression and to talk to your doctor if you notice them:

 - Loss of interest in normal activities

 - Feelings of sadness, hopelessness, guilt, emptiness, and worthlessness

 - Changes in appetite or weight, either eating more or less and gaining or losing weight

 - Lack of energy